Colorectal cancer

 Colontown

-BRAFTOVI (encorafenib) + CETUXIMAB + CHEMO (mFOLFOX6)
+BRAFTOVI (encorafenib) + CETUXIMAB + FLUOROURACIL-BASED CHEMOTHERAPY (mFOLFOX6 OR FOLFIRI)

-See how the treatments work.
+Learn how these treatments work.

 LEARN MORE